opea-project/docs/getting-started/README.md

 6. Change the Boot disk to 100 GiB and click Create.

-7. Use any preferred SSH method such as ”Open in browser window” to connect to the instance
+7. Use any preferred SSH method such as "Open in browser window" to connect to the instance.

 :::
-:::{tab-item} IBM Cloud
+:::{tab-item} IBM Cloud :sync: ibmcloud
-:sync: IBM Cloud

 1. Navigate to [IBM Cloud](https://cloud.ibm.com). - Click the **Create resource** button at the top right of the screen.
 Select **Compute** from the options available and select `Virtual Server for VPC`